yardnsm/tmux-1password/README.md

 ## Security

-This plugin is based on using `op list-items` to get a filtered list of passwords from your vault, and them asking for the password you wan't with `get-item`.
-To improve the performance, we've added a file cache, stored at `tmp/tmux-op-items` which has a TTL of 6 hours and stores a simple list containing your account names and the related IDs.
+This plugin is based on using `op list-items` to get a filtered list of passwords from your vault, and them asking for the password you want with `op get-item`.
+To improve the performance, we've added a cache file which has a TTL of 30 minutes and stores a simple list containing your account names and the related IDs.

 **No password is stored on the disk,** just a simple pointer to be used in the future when you ask to fetch a specific password.